 We will need to raise further funds from the capital markets to finance expenditures for equipment, intellectual property asset acquisitions, to expand the production capacity for our existing products, to continue the development and commercialization of our product candidates and for other corporate purposes.
-As of December 31, 2005, we had approximately \$7,354,451 in cash and cash equivalents.
+As of December 31, 2006, we had approximately \$9,248,832 in cash and cash equivalents.
 Although we believe we have adequate near-term cash resources, we will need to undertake significant future financings for the following reasons:

-- to proceed with the research and development of other vaccine products, including clinical testing relating to new products; - to develop or acquire other product candidates, technologies or other lines of business;

-- · to establish and expand manufacturing capabilities; - to commercialize our products, including the marketing and distribution of new and existing products; - to protect our intellectual property; - to seek and obtain regulatory approvals; and - · to finance general and administrative and research activities that are not related to specific products under development.
+- to proceed with the research and development of other vaccine products, including clinical trials of new products; - to develop or acquire other product candidates or technologies; - to establish and expand manufacturing capabilities; - to commercialize our products, including the marketing and distribution of new and existing products; - to protect our intellectual property; - · to seek and obtain regulatory approvals; and - to finance general and administrative and research activities that are not related to specific products under development.

-In the past, we funded most of our research and development and other expenditures through governmental grants and ordinary working capital.
+In the past, we funded most of our research and development and other expenditures through government grants and working capital.
 We intend to raise additional funds in the near future because our current operating and capital resources may be insufficient to meet future requirements.

 If we continue to raise additional funds by issuing equity securities, it will result in further dilution to our existing shareholders, because the shares may be sold at a time when the market price is low, and because shares issued in equity financing will normally be sold at a discount to the current market price.
 Any equity securities issued also may provide for rights, preferences or privileges senior or otherwise preferential to those of holders of our existing common shares.
-Unforeseen problems, including materially negative developments relating to, among other things, product sales, new product rollouts, clinical trials, research and development programs, our strategic relationships, our intellectual property, litigation, regulatory issues in our industry, the Chinese market generally or in general economic conditions, could interfere with our ability to raise additional equity capital or materially adversely affect the terms upon which such funding is available.
+Unforeseen problems, including materially negative developments relating to, among other things, product sales, new product rollouts, clinical trials, research and development programs, our strategic relationships, our intellectual property, litigation, regulatory issues in our industry, the Chinese market generally or general economic conditions, could interfere with our ability to raise additional equity capital or materially adversely affect the terms upon which such funding is available.
 If we raise additional funds by issuing debt securities, these debt securities would have rights, preferences and privileges senior to those of holders of our common shares, and the terms of the debt securities issued could impose significant restrictions on our operations.
 If we raise additional funds through collaborations and licensing arrangements, we might be required to relinquish significant rights to certain of our technologies, marketing territories, product candidates or products that we would otherwise seek to develop or commercialize ourselves, or be required to grant licenses on terms that are not favorable to us.
 In the past, we have also received research grants from the PRC government to finance the development of our vaccine products.
 There can be no assurance we will receive additional grants in the future.

 We do not know whether additional financing will be available to us on commercially acceptable terms when needed.
-If adequate funds are not available or are not available on commercially acceptable terms, we may need to downsize or suspend some or all of our operations and may be unable to continue developing our products.
+If adequate funds are not available or are not available on commercially acceptable terms, we may be unable to continue developing our products.
 In any such event, our ability to bring a product to market and obtain revenues could be delayed, competitors could develop products sooner than us, and we could be forced to relinquish rights to technologies, products or potential products.